JuliaContainerization/DockerSandbox.jl/README.md

 A Julia interface for the Docker Remote API.
 It provides basic features to run containers and manage them.

+The package is tested against Julia 1.0.1 on Linux.

 ## Installation

 ```